 - Pain, suffering or mental anguish suffered by the survivor of the decedent

 - Punitive damages, which are intended to punish wrongdoers and prevent them from harming others

-Contact us toll-free at 866-785-GALE or email now to for a free confidential consultation to learn your rights under Florida's Wrongful Death Act.
+Contact us at 305-758-4900 or email now to for a free confidential consultation to learn your rights under Florida's Wrongful Death Act.
 Our firm accepts these cases on a contingency basis, which means that our clients pay no no fees or costs until we win the case.